Cagefighter: Worlds Collide

-Cagefighter: Worlds Collide is a 2020 British-American action sports film written and directed by Jesse Quinones.
+Cagefighter: Worlds Collide is a 2020 British-American martial arts sports film written and directed by Jesse Quinones.
 Starring Alex Montagnani, Jonathan Good, Gina Gershon, Jay Reso, and Chuck Liddell, the film follows a successful MMA champion who agrees to defend his championship against a professional wrestler.
 It premiered digitally via streaming service FITE TV on May 16, 2020, and was released in the United States in October 9.